Apply VIA UCAS - Full Time

 - UWTSD Carmarthen is uniquely placed in terms of access to a range of world-class activity locations.

-- The programme has established its own discrete accommodation: Cynefin.
+- The programme benefits from its own specialist facility for Outdoor Adventure provision: Cynefin.

 - The course has a long and rich grounding in teamwork and collective endeavour.